-where $\zeta_d \overset{\text{i.i.d}}{\sim} \textsc{Uniform-Discrete} \left\{-1,1\right\}$. \end{enumerate} As shown in figure \ref{fig:corrAccsup}, this transformation has no effect on the accuracy of CCFs, whereas the accuracy of RF decreases with increasing $\kappa$, eventually giving the same accuracy as random prediction.
-The use of PCA means rotation forests exhibit similar robustness to global correlations as CCFs.
+where each $\zeta_d \overset{\text{i.i.d}}{\sim} \textsc{Uniform-Discrete} \left\{-1,1\right\}$. \end{enumerate} As shown in Figure \ref{fig:corrAccsup}, this transformation has no effect on the accuracy of CCFs, whereas the accuracy of RF decreases with increasing $\kappa$, eventually giving the same accuracy as random prediction.
+We also see that RRF fare only marginally better than RF under this artificial correlation.
+The use of PCA means rotation forests, on the other hand, exhibit similar robustness to global correlations as CCFs.

 We postulate that CCFs are better than rotation forests at incorporating class dependent and localized correlations.
 This is because the rotation step of rotation forests does not incorporate any class information other than in the random elimination of classes.
 Further, individual trees in a rotation forest are orthogonal and therefore cannot incorporate spatial variation in correlation.
 The self similar nature of the growth algorithm for CCTs, on the other hand, means that the local correlations of a partition can be incorporated as naturally as the global correlations.